Shielding Assets from Creditors and Claimants

 6.1 Generally.
 A “spendthrift trust” is a trust that precludes a beneficiary or his or her creditors from reaching the assets of the trust contrary to the terms of the trust.
 A “self-settled trust” is a trust created by the settlor (the trust’s creator) for the settlor’s own benefit.
 Thus, a “self-settled spendthrift trust” or “SSST” is a spendthrift trust that includes the trust’s settlor as a beneficiary.
 Traditionally, a self-settled trust could not qualify as a spendthrift trust in any state, but now there are several states that permit the creation of an SSST, otherwise known as a “domestic asset-protection trust” (DAPT).
 A DAPT established in Nevada is sometimes called a “Nevada Asset Protection Trust” (NAPT).
 For the purposes of this memo, we will use the acronym “NAPT” when it refers to a Nevada SSST.

 6.2 Current Trend.
-Nevada, Alaska, Delaware, Rhode Island, Utah, Missouri, Oklahoma, and other states have adopted statutes that exempt from collection assets held by a self-settled spendthrift trust under certain conditions.
+Nevada, Alaska, Delaware, Rhode Island, Utah, Missouri, Oklahoma, Colorado, New Hampshire, Tennessee, and other states have adopted statutes that exempt from collection assets held by a self-settled spendthrift trust under certain conditions.
 These states have responded to a demand for preventative planning options for those who currently have no known exposure to current creditors, but want to shelter assets from claims of future creditors.
 This is attractive to those who want to create obstacles to collection without having to move assets to a foreign jurisdiction.
 Of course, the courts in one state must recognize judgments from any other state under the “full faith and credit clause” of the U. S. Constitution.
 This means that some of the roadblocks to jurisdiction that are used in foreign countries are not available to discourage a claimant in the courts of any state in the Union.
 Although judgments from one state must be recognized in all others, each state can establish its own exemptions, such as the homestead exemption and exemptions for retirement funds.
 So, although a domestic asset-protection trust does not provide all of the deterrents that a foreign-situs (“offshore”) trust can provide, it provides better protection than an awkward implementation of one or more business entities for purposes for which they were not intended.
+The laws relating to self-settled spendthrift trust vary from state to state, and Alaska attorney David Shaftel has compiled a chart comparing key components of the various states' laws for the American College of Trust and Estate Counsel (ACTEC).
+To download his chart, click here.

 6.3 Types of Trusts.
 A self-settled spendthrift trust can be designed in either of two ways: